top of page

 Xandy Veague

-Xandy Veague is a sophomore from Concord Massachusetts, double majoring in American History and Politics with a minor in Poverty and Human Capability Studies.
+Xandy Veague is a junior from Concord Massachusetts, double majoring in American History and Politics with a minor in Poverty and Human Capability Studies.
 In addition to editing for the Political Review, Xandy is a member of the Jubilee acapella group, Kappa Kappa Gamma, and the General Activities Board.

 Image.jpeg